bergie/bergie.github.com/_posts/2012-08-30-why-nodejs.md

 * Susanna Huhtanen for her unwavering support for this book project, and for giving me the gentle kick needed whenever it wasn't proceeding
 * Haymo Meran for setting me on the road to Node.js
-* Szaby Grunwald and Rene Kapusta for being able to deal with my early CoffeeScript code
+* Szaby Grunwald and Rene Kapusta for being able to deal with my early CoffeeScript
 * Jukka Zitting for patiently teaching me to program in the long-gone days of the 90s
+* Jeremy Ashkenas, who I've never met, for creating awesome tools like Backbone.js and CoffeeScript that so much of my work is built on
+* The IKS Consortium and the European Union for funding much of my programming work in the past few years.
+And EU also for building an unified Europe where the hacker-nomad can live and work wherever convenient
 * and of course everybody who has discussed my code on GitHub, Hacker News, and all those other places in the Internets

 In Cafe Pierre Loti, Eyup, Istanbul